e3la/libcal-bookmarklet/README.md

 ## Public Domain Code - CC0

 This is a public domain work because the ai did the heavy lift in the creation.

+## Support and Help

+This is a vibe coded project, so I won't help you, but the AI of your choice might be able to.
+Good luck!